 Title tag has 55 characters or less – Google only shows the first 55 characters of your title tag, so using longer title tags won’t result in any benefits whatsoever.

-Description tag has 155 characters or less – the same principle from the title tag also applies the meta tag, the amount of characters shown is typically 155.
+Description tag has 155 characters or less – the same principle from the title tag also applies to the meta tag, the amount of characters shown is typically 155.
 A meta tag may not have a direct affect on SEO and rankings but will affect your click through.
 This is the text below title tags and helps users understand in better detail the contents of the page.

 Description tag includes exact keyword – As you know, when you search something on Google, when a match has been found the keyword will become bolded in the description.
 Use this information to increase your Click through rate and improve the SEO of the page.